borgmatic-collective/borgmatic/docs/how-to/set-up-backups.md

 ```

 <span class="minilink minilink-addedin">Prior to version 1.7.15</span>
-Generate a configuation file with this command instead:
+Generate a configuration file with this command instead:

 ```bash
 sudo generate-borgmatic-config